10 Cool Things to do in Nuuk Greenland

 The city of Nuuk is just a small spot in the vast wilderness of Greenland.
 From Nuuk, it’s easy to head out into the surrounding country, where there are mountains, spectacular scenery, and even hardy wildlife to discover.

-The best time for hiking is in the summer, when trekking and camping is most definitely a favorite pastime for visitors and Greenlanders alike, while during the colder, icier months, you can explore the landscapes using dog sleds or snowmobiles.
+The best time for hiking is in the summer when trekking and camping are most definitely a favorite pastime for visitors and Greenlanders alike, while during the colder, icier months, you can explore the landscapes using dog sleds or snowmobiles.

 7. The Hans Egede House